eflows4hpc/workflow-registry/Pillar_II/esm/README.md

 #### Running with containers

-To run with containers we have created `launch_fesom2_cont.sh` to launch all the workflow stack (PyCOMPSs, Hecuba and Fesom2) using a continer image.
+To run with containers we have created `launch_fesom2_cont.sh` to launch all the workflow stack (PyCOMPSs, Hecuba and FESOM2) using a container image.

 This script is similar to the `launch_fesom2.sh`, but in this case you have to specify the location of the container image and where the data sets are installed in the HPC site.

 ```bash